allen-woods/polygon-color-selector/README.md

 This project is currently being refactored into a more performant version.

+This codebase will be modernized to provide a React component.

 # User Stories

 - As a User, I can mouse hover to see a preview of a color.